syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 }

 /// <summary>
-/// Gets or Sets to specifies the datagrid.
+/// Gets or sets to specify the datagrid.
 /// </summary>
 protected SfDataGrid DataGrid { get; set; }

 /// <summary>
-/// Gets the Sparkline control used to draw the SparkLine.
+/// Gets the sparkline control used to draw the sparkline.
 /// </summary>
 protected SparkLine Sparkline { get; set; }

 ///<summary>
-///Renders the line type Sparkline.
+///Renders the line type sparkline.
 ///</summary>
 ///<param name="graphics">The <see cref="System.Windows.Forms.PaintEventArgs"/> instance containing the event data.</param>
 ///<param name="sparkline">The Sparkline.</param>